Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 ./deploy.sh nameOfYourAmplifyEnvironment
 ```

-You will see the prompt shown below:
+You will see the prompt shown below.
+Here are the instructions on what you should enter:

 1. **Stack Name**, **AWS Region**: choose the stack name and the region you want to deploy in.